johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 },
 ```

-This meant that the pagination and tags pages (which were served up under URLs beginning `/page/` and `/tags/` respectively) were still available, but search engines were encouraged not to index them.
+This meant that the pagination and tags pages (which were served up under URLs beginning `/page/` and `/tags/` respectively) were still available, but search engines were encouraged [not to index them by the `X-Robots-Tag: noindex` header](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag#xrobotstag) that these pages now served.

 Growtika also encouraged me to do something of a tag rationalisation.
 I had a lot of tags, and many of them were not used on more than one blog post.
 I removed a lot of tags and also added a number of tags to blog posts that were missing them.
 This was to help search engines understand the content of my blog posts.